Sintra-Portugal.com

 The best independent guide to Sintra

-Walking to the Palácio da Pena and the Castelo dos Mouros from Sintra town centre (the Caminho de Santa Maria)
+Walking to the Palácio da Pena and the Castelo dos Mouros from Sintra town centre (the Caminho de Santa María)

 The beautiful Palácio da Pena and Castelo dos Mouros stand high above the historic centre of Sintra and the train station.

-For your day trip to Sintra, the best way to reach them is by catching the 434-tourist bus service, which departs from the train station and a return costs €11.50.
+For your day trip to Sintra, the best way to reach them is by catching the 434-tourist bus service, which departs from the train station and a return costs €13.50.
 Unfortunately, this bus route can get very busy, while tuk-tuks and taxis up the hill are very expensive.

-An alternative option is to follow the Caminho de Santa Maria footpath, which leads uphill from the historic centre of Sintra to the Castelo dos Mouros and Pena Palace.
+An alternative option is to follow the Caminho de Santa María footpath, which leads uphill from the historic centre of Sintra to the Castelo dos Mouros and Pena Palace.
 Be warned, this is a very steep hill and a demanding 55-minute hike, which can be very tiring in the heat of summer.

-While the Caminho de Santa Maria is a challenging footpath to walk, it is also an extremely scenic route, passing through the forests of the Sintra region and offering many great viewpoints.
+While the Caminho de Santa María is a challenging footpath to walk, it is also an extremely scenic route, passing through the forests of the Sintra region and offering many great viewpoints.

-This article will detail the Caminho de Santa Maria and the hike from Sintra town up to the Castelo dos Mouros and Palácio da Pena.
+This article will detail the Caminho de Santa María and the hike from Sintra town up to the Castelo dos Mouros and Palácio da Pena.

 Insight: This guide has been written for hiking up the hill, but it is a very enjoyable downhill route, which takes 30 minutes.